sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 - **Recommendations:**
     -

-**Has the organization blocked all legacy authentication methods, fully embraced modern authentication protocols without exceptions, and enforced strict access policies that require secure authentication mechanisms to eliminate the risks associated with legacy methods?**
+**Has the organization blocked all legacy authentication methods, fully embraced modern authentication protocols without exceptions, and enforced strict access policies that require secure authentication mechanisms to eliminate the risks associated with legacy methods?** (Score Initial)

 - **Legacy:** The organization continues to allow legacy authentication methods, exposing itself to increased security risks such as credential theft and replay attacks.
 This reliance on outdated authentication mechanisms undermines the security posture and increases vulnerability.
     - Indicators: